GHG Inventory Glossary

 Ozone (O3)

 Ozone, the triatomic form of oxygen (O3), is a gaseous atmospheric constituent.
 In the troposphere, it is created both naturally and by photochemical reactions involving gases resulting from human activities (smog).
 Tropospheric ozone acts as a greenhouse gas.
 In the stratosphere, it is created by the interaction between solar ultraviolet radiation and molecular oxygen (O2).
 Stratospheric ozone plays a dominant role in the stratospheric radiative balance.
 Its concentration is highest in the ozone layer.
-(IPCC2)
+(IPCC)

 Ozone Depleting Substances (ODS)